wangxiang4/wangxiang4/README.md

 company.
 If I work overtime every day and don't give me some time to study, I will resign immediately and change it.
 Because the basis of producing open source is that you have enough technical knowledge, So learning is also essential, My goal is not to be a very Great person either I just like to open source some tools within my power.
 And I also decided to finish my short life alone in work related to open source.
-I am currently a full stack engineer. ios, Android, Front End, Back End, Will be some If I have any questions about the open source tool, please ask Or please contact me by email.
+I am currently a full stack engineer. ios, Android, Front End, Back End, know some If I have any questions about the open source tool, please ask Or please contact me by email.